Every Man and Woman Is a Star: Background

-The album was recorded in London and mixed in Brussels with assistance from Colin James of Meat Beat Manifesto.
+Every Man and Woman Is a Star was recorded in London and mixed in Brussels with assistance from Colin James of Meat Beat Manifesto.
 The recording involved collaborations with other musicians, an approach the group later expanded on.
 According to Ian Cooper, the duo used the Akai S900 sampler to create tracks: "to be able to experiment and write loop-based tracks opened new worlds of possibilities for us.
-We could gather ‘70s west coast musicians for an acoustic backing track and write synth melodies on top whilst never leaving the bedroom in New Cross."
+We could gather '70s west coast musicians for an acoustic backing track and write synth melodies on top whilst never leaving the bedroom in New Cross."
 Hip hop sampling and bleep techno records were inspirations.
-In a 2015 interview, Hammond recalled the process of recording the original album demos: "it came together so effortlessly.
+In a 2015 interview, Paul Hammond recalled the process of recording the original album demos: "it came together so effortlessly.
 We still feel great warmth for the record and for the period it was made in."

 The phrase "Every man and woman is a star" is originally attributed to occultist Aleister Crowley and is found in The Book of the Law.
 Hammond stated that "I think we liked the idea of the all-inclusive slightly hippyish sound of it, but it coming from quite a dark, esoteric source."